-- 26. Compliance with standard 6.1 of Section 6 Energy requires that a new non-domestic building must show, by calculation, that it is designed to limit both primary energy demand and greenhouse gas emissions.
-This is achieved by demonstrating that the building as designed will have: - a. emissions no greater than a Target Emission Rate (TER), i.e. the Building Emission Rate (BER) is less than or equal to the TER; and - b. primary energy demand no greater than a Target Primary Energy Rate (TPER), i.e. the Building Primary Energy Rate (BPER) is less than or equal to the TPER11. - 27.
-The TER and TPER for the 2021 calculation which supports standard 6.1 of Section 6 Energy is derived by defining a target based on the performance of a "notional building" and the following procedure must be followed in order to establish these targets.
+- 26. Compliance with standard 6.1 of Section 6 Energy requires that a new non-domestic building must show, by calculation, that it is designed to limit both delivered energy demand and greenhouse gas emissions.
+This is achieved by demonstrating that the building as designed will have: - a. energy demand no greater than a Target Delivered Energy Rate (TDER), i.e. the Building Delivered Energy Rate (BDER) is less than or equal to the TDER11, and - b. emissions no greater than a Target Emission Rate (TER), i.e. the Building Emission Rate (BER) is less than or equal to the TER. - 27.
+The TER and TDER for the 2022 calculation which supports standard 6.1 of Section 6 Energy is derived by defining a target based on the performance of a 'Notional building' and the following procedure must be followed in order to establish these targets.
 This approach is adopted to avoid the need to define system models appropriate to different types of building.
-It also ensures a consistent approach to the target setting process.
+It also ensures a consistent approach to the target setting process. - 28.
+The 2022 amendments to building regulations introduce a definition of 'direct emission heating systems'.
+This is further explained in guidance to standard 6.1 in the Non-domestic Technical Handbook.
+As of 2022, the requirement to calculate and demonstrate compliance with a Target Emission Rate is no longer applied to new buildings which do not use direct emission heating or cooling systems.
+The Target Delivered Energy Rate must be met for all new buildings irrespective of their heating/cooling systems.